urfave/cli/README.md

 ## Getting Started

-One of the philosophies behind `cli.go` is that an API should be playful and full of discovery.
-So a `cli.go` app can be as little as one line of code in `main()`.
+One of the philosophies behind cli is that an API should be playful and full of discovery.
+So a cli app can be as little as one line of code in `main()`.

 ``` go
 package main